Economy of Italy: Wealth

-Italy has over 1.4 million people with a net wealth greater than $1 million, a total national wealth of $11.857 trillion, and represents the 5th largest cumulative net wealth globally (it accounts for 4.92% of the net wealth in the world).
-According to the Credit Suisse's Global Wealth Databook 2013, the median wealth per adult is $138,653 (5th in the world), while according to the Allianz's Global Wealth Report 2013, the net financial wealth per capita is €45,770 (13th in the world).
+Italy has 1.3 million people with a net wealth greater than $1 million, a total national wealth of $11.020 trillion, and represents the 9th largest cumulative net wealth globally (it accounts for 2.4% of the net wealth in the world).
+According to the UBS's Global Wealth Databook 2024, the median wealth per adult is $113,754 (14th in the world), while according to the Allianz's Global Wealth Report 2024, the net financial wealth per capita is €76,930 (14th in the world).

 The following top 10 list of Italian billionaires is based on an annual assessment of wealth and assets compiled and published by Forbes in 2017.